nickabs/transmission/README.md

 ```
 the first command downloads the packages used by the theme into transmission/node_modules.

-The `zip` npm task packages the theme files into `dist/transmission_v1.0.0.zip`, which you can then upload to your site.
+The `zip` npm task packages the theme files into a single zip file named using the theme version number specified in package.json, for instance  `dist/transmission_v1.6.3.zip`.
+This zip file can then be used to install the modified theme on your site.

 ```bash
 npm run zip